Delta Electronics TPEditor

-The following versions of TPEditor, programming software for Delta Electronics text panels, are affected:
+The following versions of TPEditor, a programming software for Delta text panels, are affected:

 3.2 VULNERABILITY OVERVIEW

-A heap-based buffer overflow may be exploited by processing a specially crafted project file.
-Successful exploitation of this vulnerability may allow an attacker to execute arbitrary code.
+Multiple heap-based buffer overflow vulnerabilities may be exploited by processing specially crafted project files, which may allow an attacker to remotely execute arbitrary code.